nthieberger/language-data-node-tools/ontology.md

 ## Property: editor

-The participant reviewed, corrected, and/or tested the resource.
+The editor reviewed, corrected, and/or tested the resource.

 ### Values expected to be one of these types: